 FFL demands that fishing be removed from any Political Declaration.
 We must be entirely free of the CFP, with sovereignty over our coastal waters.
 We should grant access only in return for access to EU waters of reciprocal value.

 The EU, says the campaign, must recognise our rightful Zonal Attachment share of North East Atlantic fish stocks.
-There must be a ban on damaging pulse fishing and industrial fishing for sand eels.
+There must be a ban on damaging electric pulse fishing and industrial fishing for sand eels.
 The economic and social benefits of such recognition are highly significant.